 After we study your health history and correlate our examination findings, we’ll make recommendations designed to help you get and keep your health.
 We call this the Report of Findings.
 On this visit we will report back to you all of the findings from your physical examination and x-rays.
 A detailed treatment plan will be provided and all treatment options will be discussed.
 This is a great time to bring along your spouse, or anyone interested in your care and condition.
 You will also have the opportunity to ask questions.
 The total number of visits will vary according to your treatment needs.

 What does a typical visit involve?

 A typical office visit will differ from patient to patient.
-A spinal adjustment will be performed; however, other treatment modalities may be incorporated if your condition warrants.
-These consist of therapeutic and rehabilitative exercise, stretching, ice, heat, or massage therapy.
+For a chiropractic visit, a spinal adjustment will be performed; however, other treatment modalities may be incorporated if your condition warrants.
+These consist of therapeutic and rehabilitative exercise, physical therapy, stretching, ice, heat, or massage therapy.
 For a primary care or naturopathic visit, the doctor will explore a whole-body approach to address pain and discomfort which also includes symptom support and management through naturopathic care.

 We recognize your time is valuable.
 So we do everything possible to run on time and minimize the impact on your busy life.